 The most important step for starting a new HEMA club study group is to find just one person to be your training partner.
 It takes two people to do the drills.
 From having just one person to train with, you’ll be able to gain the necessary skill to be able to instruct others from what the two of you learn together from books and video courses.

-Finding a Venue to Hold Classes At for your HEMA Club
+Finding a Venue to Hold Classes At for Your HEMA Club

 When first starting out the most affordable option for a martial art school is to host classes in a public park.
 This is how most martial art clubs begin.
 However with HEMA you are doing something unusual — fighting with swords, mostly.
 This can attract unwanted attention from busy-bodies, and sometimes people can think your activities are dangerous or harmful.
 If you plan to host classes in a public park, it’s a good idea to notify the local law enforcement department in your city that you intend to teach these classes and let them know what days and times you plan to teach classes.
 This will inform the local police department that any calls they receive about “people with swords fighting in the park” are likely people who are confusing your safe martial art classes with some kind of street gang activity.
 You should receive less hostile interactions with police as a result.
 Keep in mind you will likely need to actually show your training gear to the police, so they can see you have blunt training swords such as federschwert and that you use padded jackets and fencing helmets.
 For obvious reasons, don’t bring this items into the police station when you first go in — keep them in your car.
 While talking with the police about your activities, offer to show them your training tools so they can understand these are not real weapons in the sense that they are designed to harm people — they are training tools for historical fencing.
 Always insist to the officers that your training weapons are no different than Olympic fencing foils and Kendo shinai — refer to them as sporting goods and re-iterate that their blades do not have sharp edges and are designed to bend when thrusting against padded jackets.
 This is what will convince the local law enforcement that you are just another martial art instructor and not a dangerous person to the community.

-We really recommend making this introduction of HEMA to the local law enforcement.
+We recommend making this introduction of HEMA to the local law enforcement.
 The very last thing you want is for some busybody to call 911 and claim you are having some kind of gang warfare with sharp swords in the neighborhood park.
 Some over-zealous police might run at you brandishing firearms because they are assuming the 911 call is real.

 Another thing you may consider is that it could be required that you need a sporting event permit to hold classes in a public owned park.
 The local police will tell you if that is the case and be able to tell you where to go at city hall to get such a permit.
 While these permits increase your costs, the permit systems are what helps pay for the ongoing costs associated with these parks.

-Getting Equipment for your Club
+Getting Equipment for Your HEMA Club Martial Art School

 The most expensive part of starting a new club is getting loaner equipment.
 The majority of new students are not going to pay for their own gear.
 So you need some training weapons available for loaner gear, and you need fencing masks, too. you also need Gorgets / neck protectors as an absolute must, and you should then look into purchasing plastic chest protectors for wearing during thrust training and loaner hand protection gloves, too.